RonaldOellers/Alphafold3-builder/README.md

 # AlphaFold3 Input Preparation Toolkit

-This toolkit converts biological data (TSV/YAML) into AlphaFold3-compatible FASTA files.
+This toolkit converts biological data (TSV/YAML) into AlphaFold3Tools-compatible FASTA files.
 It supports raw sequences, database IDs (UniProt/NCBI), ligands, SMILES strings, and post-translational modifications.

+It also maps the Entries in the FASTA and JSON to the Chains as they will appear in the AlphaFold3 Output.

 ## Features
 - **Input Formats**: TSV/YAML with fields for ID, Type, Copies, Modifications.